yssource/rhai/README.md

 Beware that there may be multiple layers for a simple language construct, even though it may correspond to only one AST node.
-That is because the Rhai _parser_ internally runs a recursive chain of function calls and it is important that a malicous script does not panic the parser in the first place.
+That is because the Rhai _parser_ internally runs a recursive chain of function calls and it is important that a malicious script does not panic the parser in the first place.

 Functions are placed under stricter limits because of the multiplicative effect of recursion.
 A script can effectively call itself while deep inside an expression chain within the function body,